vidula-vinayagamoorthy/dropout-prediction-ml-pipeline/README.md

-🎬Dropout Prediction ML Pipeline - Summary - TEST TEST TEST TEST TEST
+🎬Dropout Prediction ML Pipeline - Summary TEST!!!!!!
 ---
 Customer segmentation from e-commerce data - being able to segment the customers data by clustering models, will help the business to provide better customer centric improvements to marketing.